Quincy Miller: Maccabi Tel Aviv (2016–2017)

 On June 13, 2016, Miller signed a two-year contract with the Israeli club Maccabi Tel Aviv, Miller won the 2017 Israeli State Cup with Maccabi.

 Brose Bamberg (2017)

 On July 28, 2017, Miller signed a two-year deal with the German club Brose Bamberg.
 However, on November 20, 2017, he parted ways with Bamberg after appearing in one game.

 Taoyuan Pauian Archiland (2020)

-Miller signed with Taoyuan Pauian Archiland of the Super Basketball League and played five games, averaging 15 points and 9.6 rebounds per game, before the league was prematurely shut down due to the coronavirus outbreak.
+Miller signed with Taoyuan Pauian Archiland of the Super Basketball League and played five games, averaging 15 points and 9.6 rebounds per game, before replaced by Charles García.

 Benfica (2020–2021)

 On December 23, 2020, Miller signed with Benfica of the Portuguese Basketball League.
 Miller averaged 12.3 points, 6 rebounds, and 1.9 assists per game.

 Nacional (2021–2022)

 On August 26, 2021, Miller signed with Nacional of the Liga Uruguaya de Básquetbol.

 Converge FiberXers (2022)

 In August 2022, he signed with the Converge FiberXers of the Philippine Basketball Association (PBA) as the team's import for the 2022–23 PBA Commissioner's Cup.